jembi/cameroon-bahmni-config/windows/README.md

    *  yum install acpid
    *  chkconfig acpid on
    *  service acpid start
-1. Download and install the [Bahmni Service MSI](https://github.com/jembi/cameroon-bahmni-config/blob/COM-823/windows/setup/Bahmni%20Service.msi)
+1. Download and install the [Bahmni Service MSI](https://github.com/jembi/cameroon-bahmni-config/blob/COM-823/windows/setup/Bahmni%20Service.msi) on your windows server.
 1. Open up a CMD window on windows machine and run command _services.msc_
    *  Look for the service name _Bahmni_, right click on the service then go to properties.
    *  In the Log On tab, click on _This Account_ radio button and specify the windows credentials for the user profile under which the Bahmni VM was installed.
 To do this, click on the Browse button and enter the user name then click on check name.
 Once the user has been accepted, click on the OK button and then enter the password for the user.
 For example, if the user _Administrator_ was used when installing the Bhamni VM, then you must specify the Administrator credentials.